softbrix/upload_app/README.md

 dependencies in one single container.
 The docker image is built with the following command:

-`` docker build . -t softbrix/shatabang ``
+`` docker build . -t softbrix/upload_app ``

 Please use the provided docker-compose.yml to spin up the instance.
-This will also start the required redis server which will be used by the task processor.

 `` docker-compose up -d ``

 # Config
 The application needs a config_server.json file with information regarding the upload folders.
-The default folder will be data but can be change to anything else.
+The default folder will be ./data/ but can be change to anything else.
+The application also needs a config_client.js file.
+This can be altered to update the language or the descriptions in the application.

+# Recaptcha
+I strongly suggest you to add the necessary configuration for the recaptcha to work.
+Especially if this application is used in an internet facing environment.
+You need to register the domain at: https://www.google.com/recaptcha/admin If you start the server without configuring recaptcha, then you need to provide a force (-f) flag to the command line.